thoughton/simple-opt-tlh/doc/interface.md

 the final argument, `struct simple_opt *options`, is an array of options as defined above.

-*note:* usage printing's word wrap operates on the assumptions that your language delimits words with spaces (i.e. "when i was a child..." vs.
+*note:* usage printing's word wrap operates under the assumptions that your language delimits words with spaces (i.e. "when i was a child..." vs.
 "子供時代に..."), that the font used is fixed-width, and that every character occupies one column (that is, there are no ｗｉｄｅ characters, combining